KlipperScreen/KlipperScreen/syncraft/README.md

 Used to set the [printer variables](https://www.klipper3d.org/Config_Reference.html#save_variables) `material_ext0` or `material_ext1` based on the currently active extruder.

 This ensures the printer can cancel a print via `PARAMETERS_MATCH` macro if its 3D model has been sliced for a different material.

+A `sensor` boolean parameter can be passed, making it behave diferently at the function `set_material`.

 ### `sx_welcome.py`